 Whether it be through some inner prompting, inner voice, impression, feeling, they shift the authority from the already written Word of God to one’s own leading.
 This is quite dangerous for our spiritual life and walk.
 After all, how would we know if it was God’s voice, our own thoughts, or some other influence?

-As the man of great Christian faith, George Muller, an evangelist in the 19th century, said, “Faith has nothing to do with feelings or impressions, with improbabilities or outward experiences.
+George Mueller, an evangelist in the 19th century, said, “Faith has nothing to do with feelings or impressions, with improbabilities or outward experiences.
 If we desire to couple such things with faith, then we are no longer resting on the Word of God, because faith needs nothing of the kind.
 Faith rests on the naked Word of God.
 When we take Him at His Word, the heart is at peace.”

 But we believe that Shirer and other such teachers do not land on Scripture as their final authority.
-In their wanting some fresh revelation, they have actual begun a mystical journey of hearing directly from God.
-They go beyond the written Word to some inner direct access to God.
-(In fact, Shirer’s ministry is titled Going Beyond Ministries) Their new found quest becomes laden with the need for fresh revelations and on-going prophecies.
-Accordingly, this conveys that something of real importance is missing from Scripture.
+In their wanting some fresh revelation, they have actual begun a mystical journey of hearing God directly.
+They go beyond the written Word to some direct inner access to God.
+(In fact, Shirer’s ministry is titled Going Beyond Ministries) Their new found quest becomes laden with the need for fresh revelations and on-going prophecies, as if something of real importance is missing from Scripture.
 This, no doubt, leaves the door wide open for other questionable teachings.

 Read how forthright Charles Spurgeon was about the issue in this excerpt from his March 7, 1886 sermon on John 17:17: